-This article on the National Post website recently caught our attention, as we were hoping that it would promote a vinyl membrane over wood decks.
-Unfortunately, it does not address alternatives to wood deck construction, but it does offer a unique opportunity to talk about some common misconceptions about wood decks versus vinyl decks.
+An on the National Post website caught the attention of the Tufdek team, as it discusses the downside of wood decks.
+We hoped it would promote a vinyl membrane as a viable alternative, but alas the article did not go into wood alternatives.
+However, the article did offer a unique opportunity to talk about some common misconceptions about wood decks versus vinyl decks.
 Tuff Industries will explore each “fact” and why vinyl decks can offer a better alternative to wood.

 DECK FACT ONE: Most deck stains fail in a year [vinyl decks don’t need stain]